insurance terms

 Referral

-A referral is an official order for a transfer of care for further evaluation and/or medical treatment.
+A referral is an official order from a doctor or provider to transfer care for further evaluation and/or medical treatment to another medical provider.

-The common cost of a specific medical service; this fee can be lower than what a physician charges and is based on a variety of criteria including provider type and service region.
+The maximum amount a plan will pay for a covered health care service; this fee can be lower than what a physician charges and is based on a variety of criteria, including provider type and service region.